fabiancdng/Morandi-R/README.md

 ![Image broken](https://github.com/fabiancdng/Morandi-R/blob/master/assets/dashboard.png?raw=true)

-* Configuration of the bot is made using a web interface instead of a 'config' command or something
+* Configuration of the bot can be done using a web interface instead of a 'config' command or something
 * Leadberboard of the XP and level system

 ### XP and leveling system